 Are Mini-Splits Worth the Cost?

-- Areas with hot and cold spots.
+- Spaces with hot and cold spots.

 - Expensive electric heat from baseboards, wall heaters or radiators.

-- Expensive central heat, either due to high fuel prices or low efficiency.
+- Costly central heat, either due to high fuel costs or decreased efficiency.

-- Older houses that don’t have ductwork because of radiator or baseboard heat.
+- Older homes that don’t have ductwork as a result of radiator or baseboard heat.

-Our Professionals Can Take on All Your Mini-Split Installation Needs
+Our Pros Can Take Care of All Your Mini-Split Installation Needs